cltk/cltk_frontend/README.md

 # About

 The goal of this application is to provide a modern reading environment for documents included in the CLTK corpora.
-Dev builds will be put up at http://api.cltk.org for the early stages of development.
-Text data is consumed by the API under development at this repository: https://github.com/cltk/cltk_api
+Dev builds will be put up at http://archive.cltk.org for the early stages of development.
+Text data is ingested from the cltk_json directories in the

 # Development